sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 &nbsp;

+## Context: Game doesn't start (line #3533 / error ****b317)

+- Some of your original Diablo 2 LoD files are either corrupt or missing.
+Please reinstall Diablo 2 LoD.

+Note: Do not move files around manually, make sure you are always using the PD2 installer to install PD2.

+&nbsp;

 ## Context: Game doesn't start (line #378 / error ****5698)

 - You must install the Lord of Destruction expansion.
 If you're sure you have LoD installed then please ask for help on discord and mention `halt #378`.